HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/index.rst

 - the compatibility layers that keep legacy or simplified imports alive while internals are reorganized,
-- the root data-manager orchestration layer that decides what is loaded, from where, and under which external constraints.
+- the root data-manager orchestration layer that decides what is loaded, from where, and under which external constraints,
+- the code-reading map that points developers to the right package README or runtime entry point before diving into implementation details.

 They are deliberately complementary to the package-level sections in :doc:`../index`.